Ready to quit the Appalachian Trail? Read this first.

 But I can’t see any of them.

 I am sitting on the back porch of a suburban home in Leesburg, Virginia.
-The Appalachian Trail feels like it’s a million miles away.
+The Appalachian Trail feels a million miles away.

 But my morning started there.
 I woke up at the Ed Garvey shelter about five miles north of Harpers Ferry with two of the first people I met on trail in March (see above).